freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-the-conditional-ternary-operator.md

 `condition ? expression-if-true : expression-if-false;`

-The following function uses an if-else statement to check a condition:
+The following function uses an `if/else` statement to check a condition:

 ```js
 function findGreater(a, b) {